aimux docs

 aimux restart-terminal-manager

-Restarts the long-lived terminal manager and kills live sessions.
+Restarts the long-lived terminal manager and kills live workspaces.

 This is the heavy reset path.